The Top 5 Best Bitcoin Alternatives for 2019

-Bitcoin has experienced a massive surge in value over the last year, breaking the $20,000 AUD threshold and catapulting cryptocurrency into the mainstream media.
+Bitcoin has experienced a massive surge in value over the last couple of years, breaking the $20,000 AUD threshold and catapulting cryptocurrency into the mainstream media.
 Despite this dramatic increase in popularity and adoption rates, there are still many issues left unresolved with the Bitcoin network.

 While Bitcoin may be the undisputed champion of the cryptocurrency arena, there are more than 1,300 different digital currencies, crypto coins and tokens that are currently being traded on the cryptocurrency markets.
 While most of these altcoins are either redundant or highly niche-specific, there are few key cryptos that present cryptocurrency investors with viable and potentially promising alternatives to Bitcoin.